sb2823/A02/README.md

 ---

-# Tuturiol Of GitHub connect to VS Code :
+# tutorial Of GitHub connect to VS Code :

 ---